flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

 The embedding dimensionality depends on the number of hidden states you are using and whether the LSTM is bidirectional or not.

+Note that while MEAN embeddings are immediately meaningful, LSTM embeddings need to be tuned on the downstream task.
+This happens automatically in Flair if you train a new model with these embeddings.
 There are a number of hyperparameters of the LSTM you can tune to improve learning:

 ```text
 :param hidden_states: the number of hidden states in the lstm